Non-K\"ahler Mirror Symmetry of the Iwasawa Manifold: Introduction

 \subsection{The Gauduchon cone}

 One of our main ideas in this work is to overcome the double whammy of a possible non-existence of both K\"ahler metrics and rational curves by using the Gauduchon cone (cf. [Pop15], see definition reminder (\ref{eqn:G-cone_def}) below) of the given non-K\"ahler C-Y manifold $X$.
-This furnishes both an ersatz of the classical K\"ahler cone (that is empty on a non-K\"ahler manifold) and a transcendental substitute for cohomology classes of (currents of integration on) curves (e.g. by virtue of its elements' bidegree $(n-1,\,n-1)$, but also in a far deeper sense).
+This furnishes both an alternative to the classical K\"ahler cone (that is empty on a non-K\"ahler manifold) and a transcendental substitute for cohomology classes of (currents of integration on) curves (e.g. by virtue of its elements' bidegree $(n-1,\,n-1)$, but also in a far deeper sense).
+We stress that the Gauduchon cone is relevant even on projective and on K\"ahler non-projective manifolds where it might be preferable to the K\"ahler cone in certain circumstances (for example, when it is strictly bigger, allowing for more flexibility).

 Recall that if $X$ is a compact complex manifold with $\mbox{dim}_\C X=n$, a Hermitian metric on $X$ is any $C^{\infty}$ positive definite $(1,\,1)$-form $\omega>0$ on $X$.
 It is called a {\bf Gauduchon metric} (cf. [Gau77]) if $\partial\bar\partial\omega^{n-1}=0$ and it is called a {\bf strongly Gauduchon (sG) metric} (cf. [Pop13a]) if $\partial\omega^{n-1}$ is $\bar\partial$-exact.
 Every strongly Gauduchon metric is Gauduchon.
 Gauduchon metrics always exist (cf. [Gau77]), while strongly Gauduchon metrics need not exist although they do on many manifolds.